Skip to main content

 #

-PQ splits a high-dimensional vector (e.g., 768d) into $m$ sub-vectors (e.g., 96 blocks of 8d each).
+PQ splits this high-dimensional residual vector (e.g., 768d) into $m$ sub-vectors (e.g., 96 blocks of 8d each).
 It runs k-means on each sub-space to create a codebook (usually 256 centroids per sub-space, fitting in 1 byte).

 • Original: 768 floats $\times$ 4 bytes = 3,072 bytes.